-New Dota Underlords patch and a hotfix!
-Looking like the last changes to the game we’ll see before the big update drops.
+A new Dota Underlords patch and a hotfix is out!
+This update seems like the last changes to the game we’ll see before the big update drops.
 Let’s get right into it.

 - Fixed an issue where units could be forced to attack untargetable units (example: Pudge hooks an undying unit).

 This is a really nice fix – Helm of the Undying is already a strong item and this issue made it even stronger.
 So many times I’ve watched my Bounty Hunter throw his Shuriken at an undying unit.
 I’m glad this won’t happen anymore.